you're interested in joining?...Great! Here are some frequently

 prospective member must pass a background check that is conducted by

-the Sheriff's Department.
+the Sheriff's Office.
 Good physical condition and the desire to

 learn and help others are also required.
 Familiarity with the back